Connecting to AWS

 Add AWS Connection

-1. To start, open the Cloud Zero Integrations page by using the the gear icon on the top navigation bar and selecting Cloud Integrations, or by using the link to the page: https://app.cloudzero.com/organization/connections.
+- To start, open the CloudZero Integrations page by using the the gear icon on the top navigation bar and selecting Cloud Integrations, or by using the link to the page: https://app.cloudzero.com/organization/connections.

-1. On the Cloud Integrations page, you can see all of the Integrations in your system.
+- On the Cloud Integrations page, you can see all of the Integrations in your system.
 To connect an AWS Account, click the Add Connection button.

-2. On the next page, click the AWS tile and choose how you would like to connect your AWS Account.
+- On the next page, click the AWS tile and choose how you would like to connect your AWS Account.
 The options are as follows:

-• Automated- Billing: (CloudZero highly recommends this option) - Deploy from the AWS Console using the CloudZero CloudFormation template to connect either a Billing Connection or a Resource Connection.
+- Automated- Billing: CloudZero highly recommends this option.
+Deploy from the AWS Console using the CloudZero CloudFormation template to connect either a Billing Connection or a Resource Connection.

-• Automated - Resources: Create multiple Resource Connections by connecting to each individual AWS Member Account within the AWS Organization.
+- Automated - Resources: Create multiple Resource Connections by connecting to each individual AWS Member Account within the AWS Organization.

-• Manual - Billing: Create a Billing Connection by following the manual instructions to connect an AWS Management/Payer Account.
+- Manual - Billing: Create a Billing Connection by following the manual instructions to connect an AWS Management/Payer Account.

-• Manual - Resources: Create a Resource Connection by following the manual instructions to connect an individual AWS Member Account.
+- Manual - Resources: Create a Resource Connection by following the manual instructions to connect an individual AWS Member Account.

 The Automated method is the easiest, and the steps to use it follow.

-Connect using AWS Console
+Connect using the AWS Console

-1. Enter a Connection Name.
+- Enter a Connection Name.
 This is the name you will see throughout the CloudZero UI, in addition to the AWS Account ID.
+The name must conform to AWS naming conventions: lowercase, dashes, without spaces or periods.

-1. Click Save & Connect to launch the AWS console.
+- Click Save & Connect to launch the AWS console.
 You will be automatically redirected to the AWS Console.

 Create Stack

-Scroll to the bottom of the page, check the two boxes in the Capabilities section, and then click Create Stack.
+Scroll to the bottom of the page, check the two boxes in the Capabilities section, and then click Create stack.

 Confirm Connection

 AWS generally takes ~5 minutes to deploy the necessary permissions to allow CloudZero to pull in the information it needs.
+AWS cost and usage data will typically appear in CloudZero within 24 hours of the integration being configured.

 When the process is complete, an AWS Connection will appear on the CloudZero Cloud Integrations page.
 Any Management and Payer Accounts, where CloudZero retrieves Billing data, will appear at the top of the page in the Billing Connections table.
 Any Member Accounts, where CloudZero retrieves additional information about your Resources, will appear at the bottom of the page in the AWS Resource Connections table.